klnusbaum/UDJ-Server/README.md

 ### Configuring the Test Server

-In order to run the test server, there are several key variables that you must provide to the settings.py file.
+In order to run the test server, there are several key variables that you must provide to the `settings.py` file.
 This can easily be done by creating a file called `settings_local.py`.
-The settings.py file will load this file and use any variables put in it.
-A skeleton of what a typical `settings_local.py` can be found in `settings_local.skel`.
-Once you have all your settings configure, you can populate your database with test data by executing
+The `settings.py` file will load this file and use any variables put in it.
+A skeleton of what a typical `settings_local.py` looks like can be found in `settings_local.skel`.
+Once you have all your settings configured, you can populate your database with test data by executing

     python manage.py loaddata udj/fixtures/test_fixture.json